Background pattern

 5. Storage of Aciclovir Tedec

-6. Contents of the pack and additional information
+6. Contents of the pack and further information

-Aciclovir belongs to the pharmacotherapeutic group of active antivirals against herpes virus.
+Aciclovir belongs to the pharmacotherapeutic group of antivirals active against herpes virus.

-This medication is indicated for:
+This medicine is indicated in:

 • Treatment of infections caused by herpes simplex virus.